Clear My Record: Clearing criminal records

-One in four people in the U.S. has a conviction or arrest history that could disqualify them from employment, housing, student loans, and social services.
-In California, the law allows people with past low-level convictions, who have served their time and are working to turn their lives around, to have those convictions cleared from their record or reclassified as a lesser charge.
+One in four people in the U.S. has a conviction or arrest history that could disqualify them from employment, housing, student loans, or social services.
+In California, the law allows people with past low-level convictions, who have served their time and are working to turn their lives around, to have those convictions dismissed or reclassified as a lesser charge.